Samuel Hahnemann: Later life

 Samuel Hahnemann Monument at Scott Circle, Washington, D.C.

 In early 1811 Hahnemann moved his family back to Leipzig with the intention of teaching his new medical system at the University of Leipzig.
 As required by the university statutes, to become a faculty member he was required to submit and defend a thesis on a medical topic of his choice.
 On 26 June 1812, Hahnemann presented a Latin thesis, entitled "A Medical Historical Dissertation on the Helleborism of the Ancients."
 His thesis very thoroughly examined the historical literature and sought to differentiate between the ancient use of Helleborus niger, or black hellebore, and the medicinal uses of the "white hellebore", botanically Veratrum album, both of which are poisonous plants.

 Hahnemann continued practicing and researching homeopathy, as well as writing and lecturing for the rest of his life.
+He died on 2 July 1843 in Paris, at 88 years of age.
+He was initially buried in Montmartre Cemetery on August 11,1843 in an unmarked tomb (grave number 8) by his wife, Mélanie and their daughter and grandson.

-He died on 2 July 1843 in Paris, at 88 years of age, and is entombed in a mausoleum at Paris's Père Lachaise Cemetery.
+Later when Mélanie died on May 27,1878, she too was buried in Montmartre to the left of Hahnemann's in grave number 9 - which were known as Hahnemann's Grave for almost two decades, before these graves were opened on May 24,1898 and both their remains were moved to where they now lie entombed in a mausoleum at Paris's Père Lachaise Cemetery.

+Hahnemann had written an inscription for his own monument on July 28,1839 - "Non inutilis vixi" (I have not lived in vain).
+These words in Latin are inscribed on his tomb in Paris and also on the Samuel Hahnemann Monument in Washington, DC which was dedicated in 1900 - even though Hahnemann never visited U.S. in his life.

 Hahnemann's 10 April birthday is celebrated annually by the homeopathic community as World Homeopathy Day.